Wound Debridement

 Enzymatic debridement

-As part of enzymatic debridement, collagenase ointment (Santyl) is put on the wound bed daily.
-The ointment breaks down the collagen holding the dead tissue to the wound bed.
-This makes the dead tissue easier to remove.
+A form of chemical debridement, enzymatic debridement uses collagenase ointment to break down the collagen holding the dead tissue to the wound bed.
+This makes the dead tissue easier to remove without damaging the surrounding soft tissue.

 Compared to autolytic debridement, this technique moves along more quickly.
 However, it is still slower than sharp debridement.